akoy93/hobo_signs_server/README.md

 	- radius
 - **Response Data:** a JSON object containing a list of hashtags

+**Upvoting a Post:**
+- This API call lets a user record an upvote for a post.
+- HTTP POST to /upvote
+- Requires the following query parameters:
+	- access_token
+	- post_id (see the "id" field in the sample Post JSON object)
+- **Response Data:** None

+**Downvoting a Post:**
+- This API call lets a user record an downvote for a post.
+- HTTP POST to /downvote
+- Requires the following query parameters:
+	- access_token
+	- post_id (see the "id" field in the sample Post JSON object)
+- **Response Data:** None

 ***IMPORTANT: for all HTTP Post requests, I have only ensured the functionality works with x-www-form-urlencoded form types***